MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-roles.md

 # Roles required for website administration

 Different administrative tasks in Power Pages can be performed by members of different roles.
-The admin and security roles required to do these tasks vary depending on the impact area.
+The admin and security roles required to do these tasks vary depending on the affected area.

 For example, some tasks might require the user to be a member of admin roles in [Microsoft 365](/microsoft-365/admin/add-users/about-admin-roles?preserve-view=true&view=o365-worldwide), and others might need membership to security roles in the [Microsoft Power Platform environment](/power-platform/admin/database-security).

-In this article, you'll learn about the roles and permissions required to do different administrative tasks for Power Pages.
+In this article, you learn about the roles and permissions required to do different administrative tasks for Power Pages.

 > [!NOTE]
 > A user must be a direct member of the below roles to be able to take the respective actions.
 Roles are not inherited from a security group (that the user is a member of) or via privileged identity management.